luebbe/homie-node-collection/README.md

 It has three settings:

 - _adcCorrect_: Correction factor for AD converter.
   [0.5 - 1.5], Default = 1
 - _battMax_: Measured voltage that corresponds to 100% battery level.
   Must be greater than _battMin_.
-[2.5V - 4.0V] Default = 3.3V.
+Range: [2.5V - 4.0V] Default = 3.3V.
 - _battMin_: Measured voltage that corresponds to 0% battery level.
   Must be less than _battMax_.
-[2.5V - 4.0V] Default = 2.6V.
+Range: [2.5V - 4.0V] Default = 2.6V.

 Advertises the values as: